LSchlierf/LED-Controller/example/README.md

 #define effect_length 10
 ```

 This is the length of some of the light effects that I provided.
-Use a denominator of LED_COUNT for smoother looking animations.
+Use a divisor of LED_COUNT for smoother looking animations.

 ### Disclaimer: Epilepsy warning